Disney emphasizes China roots in Shanghai amid trade tension

-SHANGHAI (AP) — Walt Disney Co. executives are emphasizing their Chinese connections as they launch an extension of the $5.5 billion Disney Resort in Shanghai amid rising trade tensions and threats of punishing tariffs from both Washington and Beijing.
+SHANGHAI (AP) — Walt Disney Co. stressed its deep China connections as it opened an extension of Shanghai’s $5.5 billion Disney Resort on Thursday amid escalating tensions over trade and technology between Beijing and Washington.

-Bob Weis, a top Disney executive, says most of the labor and materials that went into the new Toy Story Land are from China.
-“We’re a local company,” he said at Thursday’s colorful launch.
-“Everything here is built and made in China.”
+Disney executives took pains to emphasize that beneath the surface, Shanghai’s Disneyland is not purely American and has been a boon to the local economy, providing both jobs and high-quality entertainment.

-Disney has taken an unusually collaborative approach to its Shanghai theme park, handing over 57 percent of ownership to a state-owned Chinese partner, which may help shield the company from political risk.
+Disney took an unusually collaborative approach to its Shanghai theme park, which opened in 2016.
+It handed over a 57 percent ownership stake to its state-owned Chinese partner, the Shanghai Shendi Group.

-In the past, political tensions have prompted protests and boycotts of South Korean, Japanese and U.S. businesses in China.
+“We’re excited about the fact that we’re not an American company just here by ourselves.
+We’re a real collaborative company,” Bob Weis, president of Walt Disney Imagineering, which oversaw construction of the park, said in an interview.
+“So far we see that collaboration as being viewed by our partners in government as a real positive aspect of Shanghai Disneyland.”

 Most Read Business Stories